bravado/metaproject-0.10-1/README.md

 ===========
 Main libraries
 --------------
-http://twitter.github.com/bootstrap - Bootstrap is Twitter's toolkit for kickstarting CSS for websites, apps, and more.
+http://twitter.github.com/bootstrap/ - Bootstrap is Twitter's toolkit for kickstarting CSS for websites, apps, and more.
 It includes base CSS styles for typography, forms, buttons, tables, grids, navigation, alerts, and more.

-http://jqueryui.com - jQuery UI is the official jQuery user interface library.
+http://jqueryui.com/ - jQuery UI is the official jQuery user interface library.
 It provides interactions, widgets, effects, and theming for creating Rich Internet Applications.

+http://amplifyjs.com/ - AmplifyJS is a set of components designed to solve common web application problems (Request, Store, Pub/Sub) with a simplistic API.

-http://knockoutjs.com - Simplify dynamic JavaScript UIs by applying the Model-View-View Model (MVVM) pattern.
+http://knockoutjs.com/ - Simplify dynamic JavaScript UIs by applying the Model-View-View Model (MVVM) pattern.

 http://p.yusukekamiyamane.com/ - Fugue icons, provided under a These icons a Creative Commons Attribution 3.0 License.
 If you can’t or don’t want to provide attribution, please purchase a royalty-free license from the site.

+http://www.sitepoint.com/pure-css3-paper-curl/ - Pure CSS3 Paper Curls Without Images, used on the paper class

 Additional Libraries
 --------------------